iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted141006/report.md

 > Totally pointless.
 Unless everyone else is using theres no point in having it.
 My wife and I have been around several people who have been covid positive and never received a warning.<br> :date: __2021-01-02 17:39:12__

 > Why ONLY allow the fingerprint scan option and not offer the password/pin option?
 (Meanning I cannot access the scanned list).
 Is it that challenging for the devs to realize we all don't utilize/have access to the SAME FEATURES.
 This app is the equivalent of a paperweight, in my phone.<br> :date: __2020-12-28 19:14:04__

-> Was exposed and received no notification<br> :date: __2020-12-28 11:34:16__

-> I have never received a warning no I'm not sure if the app works or not.
-I have been diagnosed with Covid-19.
-I went to put it on the app.
-And it asks for a code.
-What code.
-I got a test result not a code for a gift card.
-And no explanation on the app as to where I find or get a code.
-Maybe this is why I haven't received any warnings.
-Should have known something from the CT government would not work well<br> :date: __2020-12-20 03:10:52__